 REQUIREMENTS FOR ARRIVAL AT BIG:

-- NON-PLAYER ENTRY: While three people per skater are allowed entry, it is not recommended that extra people enter the rink unless absolutely necessary.
+- NON-PLAYER ENTRY: While two people per skater are allowed entry, it is not recommended that extra people enter the rink unless absolutely necessary.

 - ARRIVAL: Players should arrive at the rink no more than 15 minutes before the start of each session.
 Anyone who arrives earlier than 15 minutes before each session needs to wait outside of the rink and be socially distanced from others.